Varstation/bpc-bioinfo/AulaVarstation/VarstationWorkflow.md

-# Upload do FASTQ no fromt
+# Upload do FASTQ no front

 # Selecionar o Pipeline